nstatz/PoEDebuffTracker/README.md

 [resources/config.toml](resources/config.toml)
 * If a debuff is found, it will be removed by using the configured key
 * This tool will only check the configured area of your screen for negative effects.
-This area is marked by a green rectangle.
+* This tool can only detect negative effects for which a template exists This area is marked by a green rectangle.
 The detected negative effect is marked by a red rectangle.
 ![DebuffDetection](resources/docuentation_pictures/documentation_example.png)